 In order to obtain a B1/B2 tourist visa, it is first necessary to complete and submit a DS-160 nonimmigrant visa application online, and upload a digital image of the applicant.

 It is then necessary to make an appointment at your nearest U.S. embassy or consulate.
 Be aware that U.S. Embassies are closed on both U.S. holidays and local holidays in the country in which they are based.

 When attending a visa interview at an embassy or consulate, there will be several steps, including the collection of documents, the taking of biometric details such as fingerprints, and the interview itself.

-Applicants are recommended to bring some of the following supporting documents to prove ties to their home country and convince the interviewer they are not a US overstay risk:
+Applicants are recommended to bring some of the following supporting documents to prove ties to their home country and convince the interviewer they are not at risk of overstaying their visa: